-Authors will be sent an e-mail that formally acknowledges receipt of the CIF and provides the Chester refcode (see §1.9).
-The Chester refcode has two letters and four digits (e.g. fg1795), with the two letters identifying the assigned Co-editor; the refcode should be used in all subsequent communications with the Chester office and Co-editor.
+On completion of the submission procedure, each paper will be assigned an Editorial Office refcode.
+The refcode has two letters and four digits (e.g. fg1795), with the two letters identifying the assigned Co-editor; the refcode should be used in all subsequent communications with the Editorial Office and Co-editor.